matn7/Google-Platform-Notes/flashcard/Microservices.md

 code.
 The apiVersion and kind fields are required for all Kubernetes objects.
 When creating a config map inside K8s, the kind should be "ConfigMap".
+The metadata field contains the name of the ConfigMap and other metadata about the object.
 The data field is where the key-value pairs are stored.
 The keys can be any alphanumeric string, and the values can be strings, numbers, or binary data.